Holy Trinity Orthodox Seminary

 Holy Trinity Orthodox Seminary (Свято-Троицкая духовная семинария в Джорданвилле) is an institution of higher learning under the jurisdiction of the Russian Orthodox Church Outside of Russia (ROCOR) and located near Jordanville, New York.
-Associated with Holy Trinity Monastery, the seminary offers a four-year program of study leading to the degree of Bachelor of Theology (B.Th.).
-It is accredited by the Commissioner for Education and the Board of Regents at the University of the State of New York.
-The Master of Divinity (M.Div.) degree program began in 2018.
+Associated with Holy Trinity Monastery, the seminary offers a four-year program of study leading to the degree of Bachelor of Theology (B.Th.) as well as a Master of Divinity (M.Div.) degree program that began in 2018.

+It was accredited by the Commissioner for Education and the Board of Regents of the University of the State of New York from 1948 until May 9, 2023, when the Regents ceased serving as an accreditor for any colleges or universities.

 Background

 The mission of Holy Trinity Orthodox Seminary is to serve the Russian Orthodox Church Outside of Russia by preparing students for service to the Church.
 It trains students in disciplines that are preparatory for active service to the Church as clergy, monastics, choir directors and cantors, iconographers, and lay leaders to realize this mission.

 As the only seminary of the Russian Orthodox Church Outside of Russia, the seminary welcomes applicants not only from the United States but also from abroad.
 It serves parishes in all corners of the world.
 With the immigration of Russians to the United States, United Kingdom, and other western nations since the Revolution in the early 20th century, many members of ROCOR are now primarily English-speaking.
 In addition, the English language has gained prominence as an international language.
 Therefore, Holy Trinity Orthodox Seminary offers instruction in English to English-speaking seminarians.
 The Russian language continues to be taught at HTS.

 The seminary emphasizes the importance of the spiritual life in theological education.
 Active participation in the life of the Holy Trinity Monastery, on whose premises the seminary is located, allows students to participate firsthand in the spiritual depth of the Orthodox Church and gives future clergy the opportunity to gain a thorough foundation in and experience of the Orthodox liturgical life.
 The seminary strives to preserve the high scholarly standards, teaching, and traditions of the Russian Orthodox Church.

 The seminary is located near New York's historic Mohawk Valley, which runs through the center of the state west of the Hudson River.
 It is located one mile north of the village of Jordanville in Herkimer County, within a triangle formed by Cooperstown, Utica and Albany, capital of the state.
 The seminary was founded in 1948 under the auspices of Holy Trinity Monastery, and the seminary's life continues to be intimately bound with that of the monastery.